Dynamical Variational Autoencoders: A Comprehensive Review: Generative model

-We have already introduced the concept of driven mode.
-In the causal context, we say that a DVAE is in driven mode if $\myu[1:t]$ is used to generate either $\myx[1:t]$, $\myz[1:t]$, or both.
-We say that a DVAE is in \emph{predictive mode} if $\myx[1:t-1]$, or part of this sequence, typically $\myx[t-1]$, is used to generate either $\myx[t]$ or $\myz[t]$, or both.
-This corresponds to feedback or closed-loop control in control theory.
-In its most general form~\eqref{time_slide_ordered_model}, a DVAE is both in driven and predictive modes, however it can be in only one of the two modes (e.g., the above SSM is in driven mode but not in predictive mode), or even in none of them.
-Note that in the literature, we did not encounter any DVAE in both modes at the same time.
-Moreover, there are models in driven and non-predictive mode that are converted to non-driven and predictive mode by replacing the control input $\myu[t]$ with the previous generated output $\myx[t-1]$, see~\citep{fraccaro2016sequential}.
-It is important to note that the behavior of a model may be quite different under the various modes.
-This is consistent with the concept of using a model in open loop or in closed loop in the control theory.
-In a general manner, we remark that the principle of those different modes is poorly discussed (if discussed at all) in the DVAE literature, and we think it is interesting to clarify it at an early stage of the DVAE presentation.
+In its most general form~\eqref{time_slide_ordered_model}, a DVAE is both in the driven and predictive modes; however, it can also be in only one of the two modes (e.g., the above SSM is in the driven mode but not in the predictive mode), or even in none of them.
+In the literature, we did not encounter any DVAE in both modes at the same time.
+Moreover, there are models in the driven and nonpredictive modes that are converted to the undriven and predictive modes by replacing the control input $\myu[t]$ with the previously generated output $\myx[t-1]$, see~\citep{fraccaro2016sequential}.
+Note that a model's behavior can be quite different under the various modes.
+This is consistent with the concept of using a model in an open loop or in a closed loop in control theory.
+The principle of these different modes has been poorly discussed in the DVAE literature, and it is interesting to clarify it at an early stage of the DVAE presentation.